 Schedule of Readings and Presentations

 Articles for the first part of the semester are available to you via the links below for your personal use under fair use doctrine.
 Items preceded with bullets "•" are required readings; items preceded with daggers "†" are suggested optional readings.
-S#: indicates chapters from the book by Sterelny.
+FP?: indicates chapters from the book by Fodor and Pylyshyn.
 This schedule may be altered in response to events in class.

 NOTE: I AM IN THE PROCESS OF MOVING FILES FROM ONE SERVER TO ANOTHER SO SOME OF THESE LINKS MAY NOT BE CORRECT -- PLEASE LET ME KNOW IF YOU FIND A BAD ONE.